DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

-this happen but to achieve this requires a large amount of manipulation, which takes place in a completely opaque and obscurantist manner.[^18] This is how we witness the slow mutation of ‘collective intelligence’ into ‘distributed competence’, which has no other outcome than to increase the power of those who already possess it.
+this happen but to achieve this requires a large amount of manipulation, which takes place in a completely opaque and obscurantist manner.[^18] This is how we witness the slow mutation of ‘collective intelligence’ into ‘distributed capability’, which has no other outcome than to increase the power of those who already possess it.
 This may result in an increase in the general power of understanding but it may be wise not to harbor too many illusions about what kind of intelligence